Outline of chemistry

 The following outline acts as an overview of and topical guide to chemistry:

-Chemistry is the science of atomic matter (matter that is composed of chemical elements), especially its chemical reactions, but also including its properties, structure, composition, behavior, and changes as they relate to the chemical reactions.
+Chemistry is the study of the properties and behavior of matter that is composed of chemical elements.
+Investigations on matter range from physical and chemical properties, structure, composition, behavior, and changes as they relate to the chemical reactions.
 Chemistry is centrally concerned with atoms and their interactions with other atoms, and particularly with the properties of chemical bonds.

 Summary

 Chemistry can be described as all of the following: